alumina-lang/alumina/MISSING.md

 ## General

-- Standard Library docs are quite good now, but the language itself is mostly undocumented
-  - Write a language reference / tutorial
-- Whole const_eval thing.
-It's very ad-hoc and messy.
-Full const-eval is not a priority, but it needs to be good enough so `consts` and enum members can have values that people usually put there + in as much as compiler intrinsics need them.
 - Function inlining in Alumina compiler proper (rather than relying on C compiler)
     - It's not a priority, since C compiler can inline perfectly fine, except in special cases like `alloca` where the allocated buffer cannot leave the stack frame.
 To have a good wrapper around `alloca`, it needs to be force-inlined except if done in a macro (but macros don't really have a good type parameter system, params can only be expressions).
 - stack overflow in codegen stage because infinite size recursive structs are not rejected during monomorphization